 Don’t Adjust Due Dates

-Due dates are undependable but necessary things to have when it comes to completing a project.
-It’s the day where all work needs to be completed, and you never seem to have quite enough time for everything.
+Due dates are undependable but necessary things to have when completing a project.
+It’s the day when all work needs to be completed by, and you never seem to have enough time for everything.

-However, you and your team will never get ahead if you keep pushing back the due date.
+However, you and your team will only get ahead if you push back the due date.

-You should adjust the total estimated time to complete the task and then make it happen with the time you have left.
+Adjust the estimated time to complete the task and make it happen within the time you have left.
 This way, the job is still finished on time, even if it means extra hours for everyone.

-Something a good project manager should also consider is adding in some cushion time.
+A good project manager should also consider adding some cushion time.
 Think of it as a buffer between how long the project is estimated to take and the due date.

-Humans are imperfect at estimating how long something will take by up to four times as much.
-So a project that’s estimated to take a week could take up to four weeks.
+Humans are imperfect at estimating how long something will take up to four times as much.
+So a project estimated to take a week could take up to four weeks.

-This is why effective project time management and reasonable time estimates are important.
+This is why effective project time management and reasonable time estimates are essential.

 If you aren’t sure how long a project will take, you should use a three-tiered estimation approach.
 First, use your original time estimate for the best-case scenario.
 Then multiply it by four for the worst-case scenario.

-Finally, pick something in the middle for how long it will probably take.
+Finally, pick something in the middle for how long it will take.

 Don’t Rely Too Much On Automation

-Automation is a wonderful tool, but you can rely on it too much.
+Automation is a beautiful tool, but you can rely on it too much.
 Automation is only as good as what humans give it, and people aren’t perfect, especially under stress.

-Before you plug in the automation, take a look at your project and go over it with a fine-tooth comb.
+Before you plug in the automation, look at your project and review it with a fine-tooth comb.

 Do the project requirements all contribute to the objectives?

-You might find that some of the requirements make no sense in the project’s scope as a whole.
+You might find that some of the requirements make no sense in the project’s scope.

-Once you find things that don’t fit, take a look at them.
-If they’re unnecessary, or might fit better as parts of other tasks, it’s time to delete them.
-Go through this several times to make sure you’ve caught and simplified the steps to your project as much as possible.
+Once you find things that don’t fit, take a deeper look at them.
+If they’re unnecessary or might serve better as parts of other tasks, it’s time to delete them.
+Go through this several times to ensure you’ve caught and simplified the steps of your project as much as possible.